 d) Digital Handshake – available for certain taxes only

-For certain taxes, there is another online method to provide your accountant with the authority to deal with HMRC.
-This is known as a ‘digital handshake’.
+For certain taxes, an alternative online method allows your accountant to deal directly with HMRC.
+This is known as a digital handshake.

-For VAT, your accountant may send you a link via email, which will allow them to link your account to their online dashboard.
+For VAT, your accountant may send you a link via email to link your account to their online dashboard.

 For all other taxes, authorisation methods a), b) and c) apply.